|UCAS code||W300||Duration||3 years (BA)|

 Eight subjects are taken (six chosen from a list of options)

-Final University examinations: three or more written papers (two compulsory and one chosen from three options) and a combination of take-away papers, portfolio submissions, recitals and practical tests, depending on the options chosen
+Final University examinations: two written examinations (with more possible, depending on student options) and a combination of take-away papers, portfolio submissions, recitals and practical tests, depending on the options chosen

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.